getlantern/nat64-test-bed/README.md

 # Using the Test Bed

 To test your code in the NAT64 environment, you will need to edit the client container definition in `client.dockerfile`.
 First, examine what the file is currently doing:

 1. A number of packages are installed using `apt-get`.
 2. Useful scripts are copied into the container.
 3. The scripts are used to:
-  i.
-Configure routing on the container. ii.
-Wait for the test server to start. iii.
-Run the actual test.
+    1. Configure routing on the container.
+    2. Wait for the test server to start.
+    3. Run the actual test.

 In editing the dockerfile, make sure you retain the following properties:
-  - Routing is configured (via the script in `container-scripts/configure-routing.sh`) before the tests are run.
+  - Routing is configured before the tests are run (via the script in `container-scripts/configure-routing.sh`).
   - If using the test server, the `wait-for-server` command is used to ensure the server is up before the tests are run.
 If you are not using the test server, you can skip this step.
   - The tests produce a non-zero exit code on failure and this exit code is output by the container.